Dutee Chand: 2012–2013

 In 2012, Chand became a national champion in the under-18 category, when she clocked 11.85 seconds in the national youth junior athletic championships.
 In fact, following the rule by the International Association of Athletics Federations states that Chand could only be allowed to compete again if she lowers her testosterone levels that falls under beneath the male range.
-Chand states that "I feel that its wrong to have to change your body for sport participation" then she follows it with "I'm not changing for anyone."
+Chand states that "I feel that it's wrong to have to change your body for sport participation," and then she follows it with "I'm not changing for anyone."

 In 2013, she enrolled in the KIIT University to study law.
 As of 2016, she is employed as an executive officer in the state PSU The Odisha Mining Corporation Ltd. Clocking 23.811 seconds, Chand won the bronze in the Women's 200 metres event at the 2013 Asian Athletics Championships at Pune.
 The year also saw her become the first Indian to reach the final of a global athletics 100 metres final, when she reached the final in the 2013 World Youth Championships.
 In the same year, she became the national champion in 100 metres and 200 metres when she won the events clocking 11.73 s in the final in 100 metres and a career-best 23.73 s in 200 metres at the National Senior Athletics Championships at Ranchi.